pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Everyone comes from different technical backgrounds with different knowledge.
 They have their own personal preferences.
 It is important that the code review is not based on biased opinions.

 A common mistake is to focus too much on style.
-Style is important, that is why there are style guides.
+Style is important: that's why there are style guides.
 Just let the bot do most of the trivial work.
-The code reviewer is a human, who is supposed to focus on things beyond a bot can do.
-They must make sure that the logic is not broken by the changes, and the maintenance cost of the code base is not decreased.
+Each PR reviewer is a human who is supposed to focus on things beyond what a bot can do.
+When you are reviewing a PR, make sure that the changes do not break the program logic or increase the code base maintenance cost.

 Sometimes, making choices can be tricky.